-Rock shelves and jetties along Pacific Street waterfront Rock shelves at Green (Laings) Point
+Rock shelves at Green (Laings) Point

 C3.3.3 The waterfront

 Watsons Bay has been a recreation and tourist destination from as early as 1803, with the location of hotels, promenades and parks giving strong emphasis on water related activities such as swimming and boating.
 Many private properties also have water frontage, access and/or visual links to the harbour foreshore.